 My neighbor's 12-year-old son with dyslexia uses a keyboard with slightly raised letter keys.
 "Before, my fingers kept slipping to the wrong keys," he told me.
 "Now I can feel where I am without looking down all the time."

-Modern dyslexia keyboards don't just rely on hardware—smart software features make typing even easier:
+Here's where things get really exciting in 2026.
+Modern dyslexia keyboards don't just rely on hardware—smart software features powered by advanced AI make typing dramatically easier:

+The latest AI advancements have been transformative.
 One of my colleagues who struggles with dyslexia swears by her AI grammar keyboard: "The predictive text is amazing—it's like it reads my mind!
-Even when I misspell words badly, it usually figures out what I meant."
+Even when I misspell words badly, it usually figures out what I meant.
+And the new context-aware features in 2026 are honestly game-changing."

 Looking for a tangible solution?
 These physical keyboards offer specific features designed with dyslexic users in mind.

-The Lexilight Keyboard combines visual distinctions with ergonomic design:
+The Lexilight Keyboard combines visual distinctions with ergonomic design and has been updated for 2026:

 When I recommended the Lexilight to a family last year, they reported back that their teenager's typing speed improved by almost 40% within two months.
+The 2026 model includes wireless connectivity and longer battery life, making it even more versatile.
 The mom told me, "He doesn't get frustrated anymore—the colors actually make sense to his brain."

 Created by a designer with dyslexia, this keyboard addresses specific dyslexic challenges: